cogment/cogment-doc/docs/reference/python.md

 -   UNKNOWN: Should not be used.
 -   INITIALIZING: The trial is in the process of starting.
--   PENDING: The trial is waiting for its final parameters, before running.
+-   PENDING: The trial is waiting for its final parameters, all the components to be ready, and the first observation.
 -   RUNNING: The trial is running.
--   TERMINATING: The trial is in the process of terminating (either a request to terminate has been received or the last observation has been received).
+-   TERMINATING: The trial is in the process of ending (either a request to end has been received or the last observation has been received).
 -   ENDED: The trial has ended.
 Only a set number of ended trials will be kept (configured in the Orchestrator).

 For further information on trial lifetime, check the [dedicated section](../guide/development-guide.mdx#trial-lifetime).